 Awesome List!

-For WordPress Comments, check our Barc.
+For Wordpress Comments, check our Barc.
 It’s all in real-time, it’s free, and it comes with a TON of other cool features like private messaging between people. (link edited by administrator)

 Thank you Grant, but in the WordPress plugin repository, your plugin is promoted as: “Barc Chat provides a simple yet feature rich chat room for your whole community to interact in real-time directly on your site.”
 I don’t see any mentions of your plugin being used for comments – although it might be nice for chats ;-)